Apjo/Machine-Learning-Notes/README.md

 <a name ="define_supervised_learning"></a>
 ## Supervised Learning
  - Give algorithm data sets where "right answers" are given
  - *Regression problem* - goal is to produce continuous output
  - *Classification problem* - goal is to generate discrete valued output

 To summarize:

  In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

  - Supervised learning problems are categorized into `"regression"` and `"classification"` problems.

  - In a regression problem, we are trying to `predict results within a continuous output`, meaning that we are trying to map input variables to some continuous function.

  - In a classification problem, we are instead trying to `predict results in a discrete output`.
 In other words, we are trying to map input variables into discrete categories.

 Example 1:
  Given data about the size of houses on the real estate market, try to predict their price.
  Price as a function of size is a continuous output, so this is a regression problem.
  We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
  Here we are classifying the houses based on price into two discrete categories.

 Example 2:

- * Regression - Given a picture of a person, we have to predict their age on the basis of the given picture
+ Regression:     Given a picture of a person, we have to predict their age on the basis of the given picture
- * Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.
+ Classification: Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

 <a name ="define_unsupervised_learning"></a>
 ## Unsupervised learning